Rigorous Study Backs A Psychedelic Treatment For Major Depression

 "They have a blindfold on, they have headphones on, listening to music," he says.
 "And we really encourage them to go inward and to kind of experience whatever is going to come up with the psilocybin."

 Half the participants began treatment immediately.
-The rest were put on a wait list so they could be used as a comparison group until their own treatment began eight weeks later.
+The rest were put on a waitlist so they could serve as a comparison group until their own treatment began eight weeks later.

-"There was a significant reduction in depression in the immediate treatment group compared to those in the wait list," Davis says.
+"There was a significant reduction in depression in the immediate-treatment group compared to those in the waitlist," Davis says.
 And patients responded much faster than with typical antidepressants.

 "The effect happened within one day after the first session and sustained at that reduced level through the second psilocybin session all the way up to the one-month follow-up," he says.

-The study is notable for its scientific rigor, says Dr. Charles F. Reynolds III, distinguished professor of psychiatry emeritus at the University of Pittsburgh School of Medicine and the author of an editorial that accompanied the research.
+The study is notable for its scientific rigor, says Dr. Charles F. Reynolds III, distinguished professor emeritus of psychiatry at the University of Pittsburgh's School of Medicine and the author of an editorial that accompanied the research.

-"It offers, I think, a good deal of promise as a feasible approach to treating particularly chronic forms of depression, Reynolds says.
+"It offers, I think, a good deal of promise as a feasible approach to treating particularly chronic forms of depression," Reynolds says.
 Even so, the results still might be skewed because patients were told they were going to get the drug.

 "Some of the rapid improvement that we saw could have been related to expectancy effects on the part of the participants," he says.